-G1 Other: G2 Minimum Maximum
+G1 Other:

-CDS-G Page 18
+Common Data Set 2010-11

-Number of credits per term a student can take for the stated full-time tuition 12 16

-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., sophomore, V
+G2 G2 Number of credits per term a student can take for the Minimum Maximum stated full-time tuition 12 16 • N Nia G3 G3 Do tuition and face years by year of study (a.g., conhomora Yes No GS Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program?
+X G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-junior, senior)? ۸

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly: